 |NUTRITION, HEALTH & FOOD SECURITY

-The adoption of innovations for sustainable intensification of mixed farming systems will significantly improve the nutrition, health and food security of about 13 million people, or 3 million households.
+The adoption of innovations for sustainable intensification of mixed farming systems in the target countries will significantly improve the nutrition, health and food security of about 13 million people (3 million households).

 |POVERTY REDUCTION, LIVELIHOODS & JOBS

-The adoption of innovations for sustainable intensification of mixed farming systems will increase crop and livestock productivity, farm incomes and household incomes, ultimately resulting in poverty reduction for 13 million people, or 3 million households, lifting more than half a million people out of poverty.
+The adoption of innovations for sustainable intensification of mixed farming systems in and beyond the target countries will increase crop and livestock productivity, farm incomes and household incomes, ultimately resulting in poverty reduction for 13 million people (3 million households), assisting more than half a million people to exit poverty.

 |GENDER EQUALITY, YOUTH & SOCIAL INCLUSION

-Through gender transformative approaches, constraining gender norms and dynamics are shifted and reduced, and norms and dynamics that support gender equality are strengthened, leading to greater gender equality, benefiting 5 million women.
-Young people benefit directly through engagement in capacity building on agricultural entrepreneurship and use of digital decision support tools, and indirectly through their households, reaching 3 million youth.
+Through gender–transformative approaches, constraining gender norms and dynamics are shifted and reduced, and norms and dynamics that support gender equality are strengthened, leading to greater gender equality, benefiting 5 million women in the target countries.
+Benefits reach 3 million youth, either directly, through engagement in capacity building on agricultural entrepreneurship and use of digital decision support tools, or indirectly through their households.

 |CLIMATE ADAPTATION & MITIGATION

 The Initiative’s socio-technical innovation packages contribute to the three pillars for climate-smart agriculture: productivity, adaptation and mitigation.
-Adoption of innovations is expected to improve smallholder farmers’ resilience to weather-induced shocks, resulting in increased adaptive capacity of smallholder farmers to climate change, a more stable income and significant improvements in welfare for 13 million people.
+Adoption of innovations in the target countries is expected to improve smallholder farmers’ resilience to weather-induced shocks, resulting in increased adaptive capacity of smallholder farmers to climate change, a more stable income and significant improvements in welfare for 13 million people.

 |ENVIRONMENTAL HEALTH & BIODIVERSITY

-Growing evidence shows the positive effects of sustainable intensification practices on environmental outcomes such as soil health and fertility, biodiversity gains and ecosystem service improvements, expected to result in substantial benefits to beneficiary farm households and improved management over 1.6 million hectares of land.
+Growing evidence shows the positive effects of sustainable intensification practices on environmental outcomes such as soil health and fertility, biodiversity gains and ecosystem service improvements, expected to result in substantial benefits to beneficiary farm households and improved management over 1.6 million hectares of land in the target countries.